fastoch/OverTheWire/Bandit.md

 - enable the ssh daemon at boot time: `sudo systemctl enable sshd`
 - Connect to the server as bandit0: `ssh bandit0@bandit.labs.overthewire.org -p 2220`
 - enter the first pwd => bandit0
-- check the contents of the current directory: `ls`
+- check the contents of the current directory: `ls -al` (-a for including hidden files, -l for long list format)
 - display the contents of the readme file: `cat readme`

 => password for the next level = ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If